What is Mx3?

 Is Mx3 compatible with all browsers?

-Yes and it's compatible with Windows, MacOSX and Linux operating systems but the website has been created and optimised for Firefox and Internet Explorer.
+Yes and it's compatible with Windows, MacOSX and Linux operating systems but the website has been created and optimised for Firefox and Chrome.
 Some functions cannot be guaranteed with Safari or Opera.

 Unfortunately, I haven't found the answer to my question among these FAQs.
 How do I get in touch with you?